 The End Result:

-Always female, my portraits capture the essence, sensuality and inner ‘Goddess’ that I feel all women inherently possess – regardless if it is exuded as bold defiance or a quiet inner calm, it is there nonetheless.
-There is often emphasis on the eyes in a piece – which I feel is an important element in capturing the story of an individual.
+Always female, my portraits aspire to capture the essence, sensuality and inner ‘Goddess’ that I feel all women inherently possess – regardless if it is exuded as bold defiance or a quiet inner calm, it is there nonetheless.
+There is meaning in the symbolism and mark making in each individual piece which accentuates the rawness of the emotion conveyed.

 “I want people to feel the intensity and emotion that I am trying to convey in each piece of artwork… for them to admire the beauty but to also experience the soul of each individual creation”.